google/google-analytics-utilities/README.md

 1. List account summaries.
-2. Since the account summaries sheet lists each sheet as a different row but audiences exist at the property level, simply select one view per property for which you are interested and the script will identify the correct property.
+2. Since the account summaries sheet lists each sheet as a different row but audiences exist at the property level, select one view per property for which you are interested and the script will identify the correct property.
+3. Navigate to the “Audiences” sheet.
-3. Go to GA Utilities and click on List Remarketing Audience Settings.
+4. Click on GA Utilities > Universal Analytics > List Remarketing Audience Settings.

-The script will save all of the audiences and their respective settings that exist for the selected properties to the “Audiences” sheet.
+5. The script will save all of the audiences and their respective settings that exist for the selected properties to the “Audiences” sheet.
 Audience size cannot be retrieved via the Google Analytics Management API and will not be saved to the sheet.

-### List Goals
+### List Goals Settings

 1. List account summaries.
-2. Select the specific views from which you want to retrieve their goals.
+2. Select the specific views from which you want to retrieve the goal settings.
+3. Navigate to the “Goal Settings” sheet.
-3. Go to Google Analytics Utilities > Universal Analytics > Goals  and click on List Goals.
+4. Click on Google Analytics Utilities > Universal Analytics > Goals > List Goals.

-The script will save all of the goal settings for the selected views to the “Goal Settings” sheet.
-The number of completed goals will not be saved to the sheet.
+5. The script will save all of the goal settings for the selected views to the “Goal Settings” sheet.
+The number of goal completions will not be saved to the sheet.

 ### Create Goals

-1. Enter the goals settings for the goals that are to be created under the “Goal Settings” sheet.
+1. Enter the goals settings for the goals that are to be created in the “Goal Settings” sheet.
     1. Note: This process does not use or reference information in the “Account Summaries” sheet.
-2. Select which goals are going to be created by checking the box under column W.
+2. Select which goals that are going to be created by checking the box under column W.
-3. Go to Google Analytics Utilities > Universal Analytics > Goals  and click on Create Goals
+3. Click on Google Analytics Utilities > Universal Analytics > Goals > Create Goals.

-The script will create the goals in the specified views based on the information entered in the goal settings sheet.
+4. The script will create the goals in the specified views based on the information entered in the “Goal Settings” sheet.

 ## Google Analytics 4